parthchilwerwar/viveflow/README.md

 - Next.js and Vercel for development and hosting

 ## 🏁 Final Words
-Our hackathon journey was challenging but rewarding!
-We struggled with optimizing the AI response format but had an amazing breakthrough when we got the mind map visualization working.
-Special thanks to the mentors who helped us with the ReactFlow integration!
+My hackathon journey was challenging but rewarding!
+I struggled with optimizing the AI response format but had an amazing breakthrough when we got the mind map visualization working.